About This Guide

-We only use the word “Library” in its capitalized form as a shortened reference to Cornell University Library.
-Don’t capitalize the word if it is used as an adjective or when it refers to another entity.
+We only use the word “Library” in its capitalized form as a shortened reference to Cornell University Library as a whole.

 - Cornell University Library is essential to teaching and scholarship.
 The Library is also one of the biggest employers of student workers on campus.